In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Finely chop the dill.

-- Zest the lemon; juice half and cut half into wedges.
+- Zest the lemon and juice half, keeping the zest and juice separate; cut half into wedges for garnish.

 While the chard cooks, finish the rice.